monero-project/monero-site/knowledge-base/moneropedia/garlic-routing.md

 - Permission to use the aforementioned quotes granted by Nick Mathewson and Roger Dingledine
 - For more technical details, read [Garlic Routing](https://geti2p.net/en/docs/how/garlic-routing)
+- Another way to envision layered encryption (in terms of Onion/Garlic Routing) is by replacing the onion/garlic with a [Matryoshka doll](https://en.wikipedia.org/wiki/Matryoshka_doll)